Supply Chain Process Optimization Using Linear Programming

 Step 1: Understand the problem

-The operations manager of a multi-user warehouse is requesting your support to optimize the management of its fleet of reach trucks.
+The operations manager of a multi-user warehouse is requesting your support to optimise the management of its fleet of reach trucks.

 - Truck or container Loading/Unloading